pagevamp/nestjs-message-bus/README.md

 ## Description

 Message Bus implementation as a nest js module.
-Currently it can execute task using transport `sync` and `cloud-task`
+As of now it supports `sync` and `cloud-task` transport.

 ## Setup